modernish/modernish/README.md

   (Bug found in bash, all versions up to at least 4.4)
 * *`BUG_IFSISSET`*: AT&T ksh93 (recent versions): `${IFS+s}` always yields 's'
   even if IFS is unset.
 This applies to IFS only.
-* *`BUG_IFSWHSPE`*: Field splitting bug with IFS whitespace: an initial empty whitespace-separated field appears at the end of the expansion result instead of the start if IFS contains both whitespace and non-whitespace characters.
-(Found in AT&T ksh93 Version M 1993-12-28 p)
 * *`BUG_KUNSETIFS`*: ksh93: Can't unset `IFS` under very specific
   circumstances. `unset -v IFS` is a known POSIX shell idiom to activate default field splitting.
 With this bug, the `unset` builtin silently fails